Chronic obstructive pulmonary disease (COPD) is a life-threatening condition that affects your lungs and your ability to breathe.

 COPD is an umbrella term for several chronic lung diseases.
 The two main COPD conditions are chronic bronchitis and emphysema.
-These affect different parts of the lungs, but both lead to difficulty breathing.
+These diseases affect different parts of the lungs, but both lead to difficulty breathing.

-When you inhale, air moves down your trachea through two tubes called bronchi.
+When you inhale, air moves down your trachea and then through two tubes called bronchi.
 The bronchi branch out into smaller tubes called bronchioles.
 At the ends of the bronchioles are little air sacs called alveoli.
-And at the end of alveoli are capillaries, which are tiny blood vessels.
+At the end of the alveoli are capillaries, which are tiny blood vessels.

 With more mucus in your airways, less oxygen is being inhaled.
-This means less oxygen reaches the capillaries in your lungs.
+This means less oxygen reaches the capillaries for gas exchange in your lungs.
 Less carbon dioxide is also being exhaled.

 Besides coughing, you may notice yourself wheezing when you breathe.
 The buildup of mucus and the narrowing of the bronchioles and alveoli may also cause chest tightness.
 These aren’t normal symptoms of aging.
 If you experience them, see your doctor.

-Less oxygen circulating throughout your body can leave you feeling fatigued.
-Lack of energy can be a symptom of many conditions.
-And it’s an important detail to share with your doctor.
+Less oxygen circulating throughout your body can leave you feeling light-headed or fatigued.
+Lack of energy can be a symptom of many conditions, and it’s an important detail to share with your doctor.
 It may help determine the seriousness of your condition.

 One of the easiest ways to prevent COPD is to never start smoking or stop as soon as you can.
 Even if you’ve smoked for many years, you can start to preserve your lung health the minute you stop smoking.

 It’s also important to have regular checkups and follow the advice of your doctor.
 There are no guarantees when it comes to COPD.
-But you can take steps to maintain better lung function if you’re proactive about your health.
+However, you can take steps to maintain better lung function if you’re proactive about your health.